Tanzania arrests opposition protesters as court hearing postponed - RFI

 Chadema also said police had raided its regional office in the capital Dodoma on Wednesday night and assaulted a guard before making off with documents.

-The party's secretary general John Mnyika urged supporters to turn up at the court again on Friday.
+The party's secretary general John Mnyika urged supporters to turn up at the court again on Friday when Mbowe is due to appear in person.
 "Going to court is not a criminal offence," he said on Twitter.

 Mbowe's arrest came four months after Tanzania's first female president, Samia Suluhu Hassan, took office following the sudden death of her predecessor, John Magufuli.